-TSR's or Third-party programs
+TSR's or third-party programs

-Data not being read properly from source
+Data is not being read properly from source

 Installing a program or game on a hard drive that has errors or is highly fragmented

-If errors exist on the hard drive, they will cause the program or game to run improperly and can cause Illegal Operations.
+If errors exist on the hard drive, they cause the program or game to run improperly and can cause Illegal Operations.

-Bad, incorrect or not the latest video drivers
+Bad, incorrect, or outdated video drivers

-- How to set the resolution in Microsoft Windows?
+- How to set the resolution in Microsoft Windows.